posit-hosted/examples-streamlit/README.md

 # Streamlit Application Example for Posit Connect Cloud Deployment

-This example Shiny for Python application analyzes restaurant tipping, allowing users to filter by bill amount and food service category.
+This example Streamlit application shows macroeconomic data that lets you discover how much income the richest 5% of the population has received by country over time.

 ## Connect Cloud